craftcms/hexdec/README.md

 HEXDEC for Craft CMS
 ===================

-This plugin Adds a new hexdec filter to Craft, which will replace a hecidecimal value with a decimal one.
+This plugin Adds a new hexdec Twig filter to Craft, which will replace a hecidecimal value with a decimal one.
 [Craft CMS](https://craftcms.com).

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.1 or later.
+This plugin requires Craft CMS 3.0.0-beta.20 or later.

 ## Installation